- July 22, 2019

 There are also other trading opportunities that Keltner channel trading may provide and I will cover some of those in a later post.

 A lot of work goes into designing a full trading plan including back testing and forward testing.
-Take a seat in a free Netpicks trading webinar where you can see how a properly designed and tested trading system can increase your trading success.
-Click here to sign up.
+Contact our trading coaches and see how Netpicks can help you on the road to successful trading.